SAP-samples/teched2023-XP264/exercises/ex0/README.md

 ## Result of the preparation

 Now logon to your personal SAP BTP Trail account cockpit with the user you used to activate the Account.
+Go to the **SAP BTP Trial page** and click Log On.
+You will see one main button on the welcome screen of the SAP BTP Cockpit.
+Click on **Go To Your Trial Account** to navigate to your global account.
 After completing these steps you will see in the BTP Cockpit under TRAIL HOME -> your initial subaccount (e.g. Trail Subaccount 1 ) -> Security -> Trust Configuration the following configuration with your Custom Identity Provider for Applications configured.